openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

 automatically by the test platform with no changes required to individual tests.

 {{< alert title="Note" color="info" >}}
-Details of the implementation can be found in the
+Details of the implementation can be found in the [design document](https://docs.google.com/document/d/1mPjrHVS1EvmLdq4kGhRazTpGu6xVZDyGpVAphVZhX4w/edit?resourcekey=0-KA-qXXq1J2bTR7o6Kit9Vw).
-<a href="https://docs.google.com/document/d/1mPjrHVS1EvmLdq4kGhRazTpGu6xVZDyGpVAphVZhX4w/edit?resourcekey=0-KA-qXXq1J2bTR7o6Kit9Vw">design document</a>.
 {{< /alert >}}

 ### Cluster profile